Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 ## NPoS Nominations

-- Most validator don't own the stake they use for the elections and they simply focus on being a validator-as-a-service operators
+- Most validators don't own the stake they use for the elections and they simply focus on being a validator-as-a-service operators
-- The stake used by those validators is provided by other tokens holders not willing to go through the trouble of owning a full-node on your own hardware
+- The stake used by those validators is provided by other tokens holders not willing to go through the trouble of owning a full-node on their own hardware
 - Those tokens holders **nominate** the validator essentially entrusting their own tokens to the validator to share parts of the profits, but they also share the dangers

 Notes:
 Picking the best nominators and validators is actually an NP-hard problem!
 Same as the knapsack problem.
-There is a clever scheme to try and solve it on chain for those interested read more here: <link>
+There is a clever scheme to try and solve it on chain for those interested read more here: https://wiki.polkadot.network/docs/learn-phragmen
-If you all will be more interested in the topics and there will be time we might do a short in-depth dive into NPoS and Phragmen elections.

 ---